tom-seddon/basic_editor/docs/doc.md

 (The search is not intelligent.
 If there's a `:` in the line, it will be found, even if it's in a string or a comment.)

-(The previous CTRL+left/right functionality - move cursor between lines - is replaced by the new CTRL+up/down shortcut.
-Not exactly the same, just very similar.)
+(The original manual describes this shortcut as moving between statements, but in fact it moved the cursor between lines.
+That functionality is now gone.)

 ## SHIFT+f9, CTRL+f9